lochangowda10/python_libraries_presentation/README.md

 ## ⭐ Acknowledgments

-- Special thanks to our tutor for assigning this self-learning activity.
+- Special thanks to our tutor Pramod sir for assigning this self-learning activity.
 - Python community for excellent documentation and resources.
 - Open-source contributors who maintain these amazing libraries.